Qiskit/qiskit-addon-pna/docs/install.rst

     pip install --upgrade pip
     cd qiskit-addon-pna

 The next step is to install ``qiskit-addon-pna`` to the virtual environment.
-If you plan on running the notebooks, install the notebook dependencies in order to run all the visualizations in the notebooks.
-If you plan on developing in the repository, you may want to install the ``dev`` dependencies.
+If you plan to run the notebooks and their visualizations, install the notebook dependencies.
+If you plan on developing in the repository, install the ``dev`` dependencies.

 Adjust the options below to suit your needs.